4.8 Star Rating

 The State of Florida recommendation established by the Florida Department of Agriculture and Consumer Service’s (FDACS) Apiary Section is that all feral colonies or swarms should be considered “Africanized”.
 They suggest that hives located close to people or animals should be eradicated by a pest control operator (PCO) trained in honey bee colony eradication and removal.
 Further, FDACS recommends that swarm and colonies should not be removed by beekeepers but only by Pest Control Operators that are trained to do so.

-Tony's Pest Control has been providing quality and affordable pest control to Southwest Florida for over 30 years.
+Tony's Pest Control has been providing quality and affordable pest control to Southwest Florida for 40 years.
 We're proud to offer our pest control services in the following locations: